SiyaoIsHiding/otel-demo-coc/README.md

 This is the material for the talk on CommunityOverCode Asia Summit 2024.
 # Installation
 This guide assumes you have a working Java 8 environment, Maven, and Docker installed.
-1. `git clone` this repository
+1. `git clone git@github.com:SiyaoIsHiding/otel-demo-coc.git` to clone this repository
-2. Set up the Cassandra cluster either locally or or on DataStax [Astra](https://astra.datastax.com/).
+2. Set up the Cassandra cluster either locally or on DataStax [Astra](https://astra.datastax.com/).
 Local cluster gives you more control.
 Astra Serverless is easier to set up.
    - If you are setting it up locally, you need to install [CCM](https://github.com/riptano/ccm).
 If you are using Mac, `brew install ccm` should work.
    - If you are using Mac, you need to set up loopback addresses.
 Run
     ```bash